In July 2024, the Parachinar incident in Pakistan's north-western frontier brought a heartbreaking tragedy.

 The loss of breadwinners in families results in a significant drop in household income, pushing many into poverty.
 Orphans frequently face financial hardships due to limited access to education and healthcare, which intensifies their struggles.

-The ongoing conflict, including prolonged closures of essential roads like the one linking Parachinar to the rest of Pakistan, increase these issues by causing shortages of vital items such as medicines and fuel.
+The ongoing conflict, including prolonged closures of essential roads like the one linking Parachinar to the rest of Pakistan, increases these issues by causing shortages of vital items such as medicines and fuel.
 This disruption in local economies causes a cycle of poverty and deprivation.

 The Parachinar incident has made it much harder for children to have a better future.
-Without parents to guide and support them, they struggle to get education and healthcare.
+Without parents to guide and support them, they struggle to get an education and healthcare.

 To address the escalating situation and mitigate the impact of the violence, the government has taken several key steps.